code4it-dev/c4it-hugo/content/article/2023/oh-my-posh-integrated-terminal-windows11/index.md

 *Hint: you can open the profile file with notepad by running `notepad $PROFILE`.*

-## Step X: run Powershell with the current profile and fix errors
+## Step 3: Run PowerShell with the current profile and fix errors

 To execute the current PowerShell instance with the profile we just created, run the command